When it comes to understanding the role of bacteria in our health, consider this – we are actually more bacteria than we are human.

 Homemade pickles – pickles preserved in apple cider vinegar offer a great digestive boost.

-Coconut yoghurt – a delicious and great way to get plenty of enzymes and probiotics.
+Coconut yogurt – a delicious and great way to get plenty of enzymes and probiotics.

 Miso – miso is made from fermented soybeans and grains and is a good source of essential minerals like potassium.